zhufuyi/sponge/deployments/docker-compose/README.md

-copy the configuration file to the configs directory before starting the service
+copy the configuration file to the configs directory before starting the service.

 ```
 ├── configs